mgifford/drupal-security/src/server.rst

 mostly relies on links so that you can read the specific details on how this should be done.
-There are other lists of considerations for server security, like Robert Hansen's list of `10 major tenets of a secure hosting model`_, but where possible we will be referring back to the Principles of Security in Section B.
+There are other lists of considerations for server security, like Robert Hansen's list of `10 major tenets of a secure hosting model`_, but where possible we will be referring back to Section :doc:`principles`.

 1) Server Procurement
 ---------------------